StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 ### Example integrations

-Alert feeders can be used to integrate various external systems, including:
+You can use alert feeders to integrate various external systems, including:

 * Jira
 * Airtable